eventbrite/pysoa/docs/api.rst

 These are all the metrics recorded in PySOA:

-- ``server.transport.backend.initialize``: A timer indicating how long it took the Redis Gateway server transport to initialize a backend Redis client
+- ``server.transport.redis_gateway.backend.initialize``: A timer indicating how long it took the Redis Gateway server transport to initialize a backend Redis client
+- ``server.transport.redis_gateway.backend.sentinel.populate_masters``: A counter incremented each time the Redis Gateway server transport Sentinel backend populates its masters cache (only happens if sentinel_refresh_interval is enabled)
+- ``server.transport.redis_gateway.backend.sentinel.master_not_found_retry``: A counter incremented each time the Redis Gateway server transport Sentinel backend retries getting master info due to master failover (only happens if sentinel_failover_retries is enabled)
 - ``server.transport.redis_gateway.send``: A timer indicating how long it takes the Redis Gateway server transport to send a response
 - ``server.transport.redis_gateway.send.error.missing_reply_queue``: A counter incremented each time the Redis Gateway server transport is unable to send a response because the message metadata is missing the required ``reply_to`` attribute
 - ``server.transport.redis_gateway.send.serialize``: A timer indicating how long it takes the Redis Gateway transport to serialize a message